blue-94/cmus-discord-rich-presence/README.md

 - pypresence: installed using `pip install pypresence`

 ## Usage:
 Run `python3 rpc.py`.
-To stop/quit press control-C.
+To stop/quit press control-c.

 Currently only supported on Linux, as I haven't tested the script on other operating systems.
 It _might_ work on Mac.